Student Code of Conduct

 The Student Code of Conduct serves the educational mission of the University in achieving the aforementioned objectives.
-Community standards, policies and regulations, and the Student Discipline System are in place for the expressed purpose of moving students towards personal maturity and creating an environment that is conducive to academic learning, personal development, and spiritual growth.
+Community standards, policies and regulations, and the Student Conduct System are in place for the expressed purpose of moving students towards personal maturity and creating an environment that is conducive to academic learning, personal development, and spiritual growth.

-The Student Discipline System is an educational and restorative process, not a legal proceeding.
-The disciplinary process always attempts to confront misconduct in an educative posture that the student might learn from the experience, respond to the correction, and be reconciled to the community whenever possible.
-The disciplinary system provides University personnel opportunities to educate students and to help them attain better decision-making, character formation, and spiritual maturity.
+The Student Conduct System is an educational and restorative process, not a legal proceeding.
+The process always attempts to confront misconduct in an educative posture that the student might learn from the experience, respond to the correction, and be reconciled to the community whenever possible.
+The conduct system provides University personnel opportunities to educate students and to help them attain better decision-making, character formation, and spiritual maturity.
 The effectiveness of these teachable moments requires that each student be treated with equal care, concern, honor, fairness, and dignity.